blockchainsllc/in3-docs/docs/spec.md

 When an update of the Registry is needed, the function `adminUpdateLogic` gets called by the owner of the NodeRegistryLogic.
 This function will set the address of the new pending contract and also set a timeout of 47 days until the new logic can be applied to the NodeRegistryData contract.
 After 47 days everyone is allowed to call `activateNewLogic` resulting in an update of the registry.

-The timeout of accessing the deposit of a node after removing it from the nodelist is only 40 days.
+The timeout of accessing the deposit of a node after removing it from the nodeList is only 40 days.
 In case a node owner dislikes the pending registry, he has 7 days to unregister in order to be able to get his deposit back before the new update can be applied.

 ### Node structure